HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/index.md

 Learn how to efficiently deploy Digital Experience (DX) Compose and its WebEngine Core container within your environment.
 Starting with environment preparation, this guide covers the deployment process, focusing on Helm-based deployments to Kubernetes environments.
 Steps for installation, configuration, uninstallation, and troubleshooting to ensure a smooth setup and maintenance of the service are provided.

+!!!note
+    In this release, instructions for using select features are located in the [HCL Digital Experience Help Center](https://opensource.hcltechsw.com/digital-experience/latest/){target="_blank"}.
+These will be documented in the HCL Digital Experience Compose Help Center in future releases.

 <!-- Commenting links for now.
 If needed can uncomment when manage section is restructured  If uncommented, links will need updating
 - [Overview](./manage/overview.md)
 - [Installation](./install/install.md)